RichardChangCA/Django_project/README.md

 # Django_project
 Bachelor Thesis Project

-Django Web with Face Recognition and Attendance System
+Django Web with Face Recognition, WiFi Fingerprinting and Attendance System

 Android Application related to this project is shown at https://github.com/RichardChangCA/Android_project